What do you do with a mountain resort with Games gone?

 "We are seriously thinking about the future," said Kuznetsov, deputy chairman of the board at Russian state lender Sberbank, which owns 92 percent of Gorky Gorod.

-His challenge epitomizes the broader struggle that Russia faces to get a lasting return on an estimated $50 billion spent on developing the region for the Sochi Games.
+His challenge epitomises the broader struggle that Russia faces to get a lasting return on an estimated $50 billion (30 billion pounds) spent on developing the region for the Sochi Games.

 Kuznetsov appeared upbeat when he spoke to Reuters text and television in an interview on Friday, two days after hosting a major brainstorming session on what to do next with a complex than can accommodate up to 6,000 people.